 In order to apply for positions through our campus job search engine JobX, you must first submit certain documents to the Student Payroll Office for processing.
-The Student Payroll Office is finalizing a process where students will upload your forms in the near future.
-Once available, we encourage you to complete this process as soon as you are able as processing may take several days.
+Please see the directions for completing your student payroll paperwork [PDF] for additional information.
+We encourage you to complete this process as soon as you are able as processing may take several days.

 We strongly suggest you complete this process during new student orientation, even if you do not intend to apply for a job on campus your first year!
 If you have any questions or concerns, please contact the Student Payroll Office for assistance.
 They offer office hours throughout the school year and are available to help you navigate the paperwork required to work on campus.

 - The I–9 form confirms your eligibility to work in the United States.
 More information on the I–9 form can be found here.